ad-si/awesome-sheet-music/README.md

   guitar tablature rendering library.
 - [ChorData] - Dummy chordbook for mandolin, ukulele and guitar.
 - [chordpro] - Reference implementation of the [ChordPro] standard.
+- [Digital Music Stand] - A simple browser-based viewer to display and search music sheets.
 - [EMViz] - Visualize melodic patterns in MIDI files with arc diagrams.
 - [hmsl] - Hierarchical Music Specification Language.
   Forth tools for experimental music from the 1980's